How to Formally Join a Club

 *** The required declarations include:

-- Agreeing to be bound by and conducting yourself in accordance with the Constitutions, Rules, Policies and Procedures of the Club, ARCHERY South Australia and Archery Australia Inc. and
+- Agreeing to be bound by and conducting yourself in accordance with the Constitutions, Rules, Policies and Procedures of the Club, ARCHERY South Australia and Archery Australia and

 What is MyArchery?

-Put simply, it’s a database listing of all members (affiliates) who are affiliated with a Club, ARCHERY SA and Archery Australia.
+It is a database listing of all members (affiliates) who are affiliated with a Club, ARCHERY SA and Archery Australia.

 Each of the entities can view the information relevant to its level.
 For example, the Club administrator can only view the records of that Club’s members.
 You, as a financial affiliate, can only view your record.

-- to “tighten up” the membership records
+- “tighten up” membership records to improve governance

 - provide for the seamless transfer of a member to or from another Club